 StartRow and StartCol specify the location of the upper-left corner of the rectangular area (row 1 column 1 is the upper left corner of the screen), and EndRow EndCol specify the lower right corner of the area.
 Any of the values can be specified as zero or negative to be offset from the end of the screen.
 For example, a row number of 0 is the last line of the screen, -1 is the second to last, and so on.
 A column of 0 is the last column of the screen, -1 is the second to last, and so on.
-The starting row must be less than the ending row, and the starting column must be less than the ending row, and the starting column must be less than the starting value, then a null area is defined, and it will never be used.)
+The starting row must be less than the ending row, and the starting column must be less than the ending column.
+(CM Mouse does not check this.
+If one of the ending values is less than the starting value, then a null area is defined, and it will never be used.)

+'''

 AREA 2 1 2 65 -- Command area of ISPF editor

+'''